elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Refactoring

-To address this anti-pattern, related arguments can be grouped using maps, structs, or even tuples.
-This effectively reduces the number of arguments, simplifying the function's interface.
-In the case of `loan/6`, its arguments were grouped into two different maps, thereby reducing its arity to `loan/2`:
+To address this anti-pattern, related arguments can be grouped using key-value data structures, such as maps, structs, or even keyword lists in the case of optional arguments.
+This effectively reduces the number of arguments and the key-value data structures adds clarity to the caller.

+For this particular example, the arguments to `loan/6` can be grouped into two different maps, thereby reducing its arity to `loan/2`:

 ```elixir
 defmodule Library do